Small Vacuum Former

 If you want to use the pen please refer to the Pen Setup Tab above in this tutorial and ask a raplab staff member for help.

-Cover up the area behind your material to ensure the vacuum power.
+Cover up the area behind your material to ensure the vacuum power as we can only specify the vacuum width not the vacuum depth.

 Rhino Setup